BBC chair concedes he was a sort of ‘introduction agency’ over loan for Boris Johnson

-BBC chairman concedes he acted as a sort of ‘introduction agency’ over £800k loan for Boris Johnson
+BBC chair concedes he acted as a sort of ‘introduction agency’ over £800k loan for Boris Johnson

 Richard Sharp also admitted he discussed job at broadcaster with the then PM before he applied